Information required to create a Yahoo account

 Good passwords are the safest and easiest way to keep your account protected.
 Check out our password guidelines overview to learn more about how to create a strong password.

-After you register, you can also choose to use on-demand passwords instead.
-Once you've enabled on-demand passwords, each time you sign-in you create a unique verification code so you won’t need to memorize anything.
+After you register, you can also choose to use Yahoo Account Key instead.
+Once you've enabled Yahoo Account Key, a unique verification code is sent to your mobile device each time you sign-in, so you won’t need to memorize anything.

-We ask that you provide your gender as another way of keeping messages specific to you - this is so we know how to address you when we send you an alert, notice, or email.
+It's not required that you designate a gender, but you can make a selection as another way of keeping messages specific to you and so that we know how to address you when we send you an alert, notice, or email.